The Internet is a playground for narcissists.

 5. Monitoring You Offline.

-In another example, I once sent him a Snapchat of myself standing in a mirror in an outfit that I planned to wear later that evening, and his response was to snidely point out a belt on my bedroom floor that he insisted was a man’s.
+In another example, I once sent him a Snapchat of myself standing in a mirror in an outfit that I planned to wear later that evening, and his response was to snidely point out a belt that was lying on my bedroom floor in a mess of clothes that I’d tossed around while looking for something to wear.
+He insisted was a man’s.
 It was mine.

 6. Stalking You During No-Contact or Discard Periods.